Strategy Breakdown13 min readLast reviewed

 Value-based bidding for dropshipping (the other unlock)

-Value-based bidding solves this by passing the actual margin (not revenue) to Google Ads via enhanced conversions or offline conversion uploads.
+Value-based bidding fixes this by passing actual margin to Google Ads through enhanced conversions or offline conversion uploads.
 Smart Bidding then bids against margin.
-SKUs with 60% margin get bid more aggressively than SKUs with 30% margin even at the same revenue.
+SKUs with 60% margin get bid more aggressively than 30%-margin SKUs even at the same revenue price.

 The implementation:

 1. Calculate margin per SKU.
-Include media spend amortisation, payment processing, supplier price drift.
+Include media spend, payment processing, supplier price drift.

 2. Pass margin (not revenue) as the conversion value through enhanced conversions.

-3. Set tROAS based on margin ROAS targets (e.g., 2.5x margin ROAS instead of 2.0x revenue ROAS).
+3. Set tROAS based on margin ROAS targets (for example, 2.5x margin ROAS instead of 2.0x revenue ROAS).

 4. Let Smart Bidding tune for 30 days before adjusting.